September 2: Today in Royal History

 Full name: Elisabeth Maria Henriette Stephanie Gisela

 Elisabeth was the only child of Rudolf, Crown Prince of Austria and Stéphanie of Belgium.
-She was only six-year-old when her father was found shot to death with his mistress Baroness Mary von Vetsera in an apparent suicide pact.
+She was only six years old when her father was found shot to death with his mistress Baroness Mary von Vetsera in an apparent suicide pact.
 Imperial dislike of Elisabeth’s mother Stéphanie had been high, and as a result, her paternal grandfather, Emperor Franz Joseph of Austria took Elisabeth into his care.
 The two were close to the end of the Emperor’s life.
 Following her mother’s remarriage to a Hungarian count in 1900, Elisabeth broke off all contact with her mother.

 Unofficial Royalty: Archduchess Elisabeth Marie of Austria